syvbyen/laravel-social-share/README.md

 ```

 ## Usage
 To use it all you have to do is including the component in your view.
-Like this:
 ```php
 <x-social-share>
 ```
-For versions of Laravel without components, you can use the directive instead.
+For Laravel versions without components, you can use the directive instead.
 ```php
 @socialshare
 ```